delendum-xyz/delendum.xyz/fellow.markdown

 | Fellowship 2 | Apr 15 2023       | Jun 1 2023          | Jun 15 2023         |

 #### Application Deadlines
-*Submit your by 11:59 p.m. (in your local timezone) on the applicable deadline.*
+*Submit your application by 11:59 p.m. (in your local timezone) on the applicable deadline.*

 |                                         |             |                     |             |
 |-----------------------------------------|-------------|---------------------|-------------|